pusher/chatkit-android/README.md

 The Android client for Pusher Chatkit.
 If you aren't already here, you can find the source on [Github](https://github.com/pusher/chatkit-android).

-For more information the Chatkit service, see [here](http://pusher.com/chatkit).
+For more information on the Chatkit service, see [here](http://pusher.com/chatkit).
 For full documentation, see [here](https://docs.pusher.com/chatkit/overview/)

 The SDK is written in Kotlin, but aimed to be as Java-friendly as possible.